How does the metadata search work?

 All metadata queries must have the following attributes in the request body:

-is required; it prevents API users from searching for medical information to which they don't have legal access, whether mistakenly or deliberately.
+The submitterId field is required; it prevents the API users from searching for medical information to which they do not have legal access, whether mistakenly or deliberately.

 To filter a metadata search query, add one or more of the following optional data attributes: